MouriNaruto/MouriDocs/docs/21/ReadMe.md

   }
 ```

-We know Hyper-V Generation 2 Virtual Machines is a modern virtual machine, so,
+We know Hyper-V Generation 2 Virtual Machines are modern virtual machines, so,
 I guest ACPI in Hyper-V Generation 2 Virtual Machines is always enabled and
 unable to disable.
 So, we can just bypass that logic.